semver-ts/semver-ts/src/appendices/c-variance-in-typescript.md

 # Appendix C: Variance in TypeScript

-As alluded to in [Formal Specification: Variance](../formal-spec/index.md#variance), there are several complicating factors for the discussion of variance in TypeScript:
+As alluded to in [**Formal Specification: Variance**](../formal-spec/index.md#variance), there are several complicating factors for the discussion of variance in TypeScript:

 <!-- toc -->